How To Times 2 Digit Numbers

 Two-digit multiplication is a fundamental skill with numerous real-world applications.
 Here are a few examples:

 • Shopping: Calculating the total cost of multiple items with the same price.
-For example, if you buy 15 items that cost $25 each, you can use two-digit multiplication to find the total cost.
+To give you an idea, if you buy 15 items that cost $25 each, you can use two-digit multiplication to find the total cost.

 • Cooking: Scaling recipes up or down.
 If a recipe serves 4 people and you want to serve 12, you'll need to multiply the ingredients by 3.

 • Home Improvement: Calculating the amount of materials needed for a project.
-For example, if you're building a fence and need to buy 25 posts that are each 8 feet long, you can use two-digit multiplication to find the total length of posts needed.
+As an example, if you're building a fence and need to buy 25 posts that are each 8 feet long, you can use two-digit multiplication to find the total length of posts needed.

 • Travel: Estimating travel time or distance.
 If you're driving at an average speed of 65 miles per hour and you plan to travel for 4 hours, you can use two-digit multiplication to estimate the total distance.